 "Many people scratch their heads when we first announced the initiative," CAUSE Executive Director Kim Yamasaki admitted at the program's kick off event last month.
 "But let me tell you that there is no program that aligns with CAUSE's vision on veteran's initiative."

-CAUSE is nonprofit, nonpartisan, community-based organization located in Pasadena.
-Calif.
-Its mission is to advance the political empower-
+CAUSE is nonprofit, nonpartisan, community-based organization located in Pasadena, Calif.
+Its mission is to advance the political empowerment of the Asian Pacific American community.